UNLEASH THE LEARNING POWER OF YOUR STAFF AND GROW YOUR OWN SKILLED WORKFORCE

 Registered Apprenticeship is a talent development model that combines actual work experience with classroom related instruction and produces a worker skilled in the occupation.
 There is a written agreement between the apprentice and the employer, which acknowledges their dual commitment to the training process.
-This agreement is approved in Kansas by the Kansas Apprenticeship Council.
+This agreement is approved in Kansas by the Kansas Department of Commerce Kansas Apprenticeship Council.
 Registration of your training program guarantees your workforce will be consistently trained at the highest skill levels and your program will be nationally recognized.

 What Are the Benefits of Sponsoring a Registered Apprenticeship Program?

 Your organization is competing in the 21st century and Registered Apprenticeship is a key investment in your company's future.
 By sponsoring a Registered Apprenticeship program, your company will develop employees who will contribute to your bottom line.

 Employers experience economic and intrinsic benefits.
 The economic benefits are derived from your eligibility to pay a progressively increasing apprentice wage (usually starting at 50% of journey worker/Mentor wages).
 Registered Apprenticeship sponsors are exempt from paying overtime to apprentices for the related instruction portion of their training if it is outside normal business hours.
 Many sponsors report reduced turnover equating to increased productivity and decreased training costs.